Hokkien: Early sources

 Several playscripts survive from the late 16th century, written in a mixture of Quanzhou and Chaozhou dialects.
 The most important is the Romance of the Litchi Mirror, with extant manuscripts dating from 1566 and 1581.

-In the early 17th century, Spanish missionaries in the Philippines produced materials documenting the Hokkien varieties spoken by the Chinese trading community who had settled there in the late 16th century:
+In the early 17th century, Spanish friars in the Philippines produced materials documenting the Hokkien varieties spoken by the Chinese trading community who had settled there in the late 16th century: